Jon-Cactus/ultimate-tic-tac-toe/README.md

 **What is Ultimate Tic-Tac-Toe?**

 Ultimate Tic-Tac-Toe expands upon vanilla Tic-Tac-Toe by allowing play on 9 separate boards, each mapping to the square of a larger meta-board.
-When an individual board is won, it is claimed by the player, becoming either 'X' or 'O'.
-When 3 boards are won in a row, the overall game is won.
+Players take turns placing X or O in the small boards, but the twist is: your move determines where your opponent plays next.

 Allowing play on 9 different boards introduces a layer of complexity that often has players thinking 3 or more moves ahead.